heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 Download my [CV](https://drive.google.com/file/d/1AseABf8SXp32F-8meVFYr5okzXXGVAyI/view?usp=sharing)

 ### 👉 News
-- May 2021 (expected) - I'll be presenting a full paper titled "A co-oriented crisis communication model for an AI scansis: A Case of Chatbot, Lee-Luda" with my co-author [Dr. Suman Lee](http://hussman.unc.edu/news/research-conversations-associate-professor-suman-lee) at [ICA 2022](https://www.icahdq.org/page/ICA2022), [PR division] (https://twitter.com/ica_prd).
-See you all in Paris! 🎆
+- May 2021 (expected) - I'll be presenting a full paper titled "A co-oriented crisis communication model for an AI scansis: A Case of Chatbot, Lee-Luda" with my co-author [Dr. Suman Lee](http://hussman.unc.edu/news/research-conversations-associate-professor-suman-lee) at [ICA 2022](https://www.icahdq.org/page/ICA2022), [PR division](https://twitter.com/ica_prd).
+Fingers-crossed for seeing y'all in Paris! 🗼🥐🇫🇷🥖🌆❤️
+Why did AI company ScatterLab fail in their crisis communication regarding their AI chatbot incident?
+We propose a co-oriented crisis communication model to analyze the case, and our study shows that the organization’s inaccurate understanding of the public’s perception of the crisis led to moral outrage, scandalizing the crisis into a scansis.
+Can't wait to talk more about our theoretical model and case study at ICA!

+### 👉 Now history
 - August 2021 - I presented a poster titled "Computational Communication Science through Keywords" at [PaCSS 2021](https://cssh.northeastern.edu/nulab/pacss/2021-posters/)
 - August 2021 - I presented a full paper titled "Intimacy and Connections: Celebrity Culture in Indian and South Korean Television Shows" with my co-author [Madhavi Reddi](https://www.madhavireddi.com/) at [AEJMC 2021](https://aejmc.org/events/virtual21/)
 - May 2021 - I presented a full paper titled "TikTok: Motivations and Privacy Concerns" at [ICA 2021](https://www.icahdq.org/page/ICA2021)